Othman2408/my-template/README.md

 # Details
-* My first try in designing and coding templates using HTML and CSS only
+*My first template usign HTML and CSS only.